 You’ll be competing at the 2025 World Masters Games in Taipei – what are you most looking forward to?

-I lived in Taipei for 2 years during my service as a missionary from the age of 19 to 21 and the experience had a huge impact on my life.
+I lived in Taipei for two years when I was 19-21, and the experience had a huge impact on my life.
 The people are some of the most welcoming and kind-hearted you’ll ever meet.

 Plus, the food is incredible!
 Danbing, shaobing, youtiao, doujiang, and those amazing breakfast hamburgers – just thinking about it makes me hungry!